VCurry20/pands-project/README.md

 ![alt text](https://github.com/VCurry20/pands-project/blob/main/Hisplot.png)

+"A histogram is a classic visualization tool that represents the distribution of one or more variables by counting the number of observations that fall within disrete bins."
+[9]

 In the image above you can see a classic example of a histogram - offering a represention of one varible ( Sepal Width).
-However with
+However with option is simplistic and offers little to the creater or to the viewer.

+The following are four examples how data, the Fishers Iris dataset, can be viewed and compared:

 <br/>